 The children’s chess night takes place every Wednesday and is aimed at providing a relaxed and entertaining environment for children of secondary-school age.
 This club’s aim is to coach future players of chess, and it meets between the hours of 6:30pm and 8pm (a much friendlier set of hours when compared to the later-ending adult’s chess night).

-The curators of the night are fully DBS checked, and thereby fully qualified to work with children.
-It should be borne in mind that each chess night caters specifically for the age group at which they are aimed.
+The curators of the night are fully DBS checked, and there by fully qualified to work with children.
+It should be beared in mind that each chess night caters specifically for the age group at which they are aimed.
 Therefore, it would be prudent to direct any specific questions towards the contact details on the above website, or simply ring 01423 538142 for a more rapid response.

 Limewood & Scarcroft Chess Club

 If you’re looking for a chess club that’s more central than areas like Harrogate, then Limewood & Scarcroft Chess Clubhttps://limewoodchess.club/ could be a good option for chess players of all abilities.
 Meeting at the Fox and Grapes in on York Road, Limewood & Scarcroft have a website that may look simple, but that is rich in content.
 You’ll find reasonably regular updates in the blog sections of the website, with the news section also keeping you abreast of the latest goings-on with the club, its members, and performances in competitions.